-2.9 School Dances
+2.7 School Dances

-- All school dances are scheduled by the Student Council and are open to students in grades 9-12. - Students will be required to show ID prior to admission to the dance, and will not be allowed to re-enter after leaving. - Homecoming, Swirl, & Prom are open to our students and dates under the age of 21 that have been approved by administration prior to the day of the dance. - All dances will end by 10:30 p.m. - A staff person shall be at the door to enforce school rules. - Other chaperones will be assigned to patrol the parking lots, halls, and dance floor and enforce the school conduct code. - Misconduct could merit suspension from school and/or extra-curricular activities. - Any student who violates the Drug/Alcohol/Mood Altering Substances and/or Paraphernalia policy during the current school year, will be prohibited from attending all dances. - If any of the following conditions has occurred or are occurring when purchasing school dance tickets, students will not be able to purchase tickets and are prohibited from attending the dance: - Failure of two (2) or more classes in the current semester. - Missing more than 10% of scheduled school days in the current semester.
+- All school dances are scheduled by the Student Council and are open to students in grades 9-12. - Students will be required to show ID prior to admission to the dance, and will not be allowed to re-enter after leaving. - Homecoming, Swirl, & Prom are open to our students and dates under the age of 21 that have been approved by administration prior to the day of the dance. - All dances will end by 10:30 p.m. - A staff person shall be at the door to enforce school rules. - Other chaperones will be assigned to patrol the parking lots, halls, and dance floor and enforce the school conduct code. - Misconduct could merit suspension from school and/or extra-curricular activities. - Any student who violates the Drug/Alcohol/Mood Altering Substances and/or Paraphernalia policy during the current school year, will be prohibited from attending all dances.

+\\ If any of the following occurred or is occurring at the time of purchasing your ticket, you are prohibited from attending the dance: